microsoft/CsWinRT/docs/authoring.md

 2. Not all C# types have been mapped to runtime types, but we are working on completing this coverage.

-## Using the authored component
+## Using the authored component in C++
-Soon, users will only need to add a `ProjectReference` to their consuming app.
-But until then, modifications are needed.
+As part of the native (C++) support, the WinRT Hosting dlls (WinRT.Host and WinRT.Host.Shim) need to be in the same folder as the native executable.
+For now, users need a special target of their own so MSBuild can place the hosting dlls in the correct place.
+But soon we will implement this so that a package reference to C#/WinRT in the authored component is all that is needed.

+Modifications needed:
-For native apps to use your library, you will need to modify the app's project file (e.g. `YourApp.vcxproj`), add a manifest and runtime config file, and a target for copying the required DLLs.
+  1. update the consuming app's project file (e.g. `YourApp.vcxproj`)
+  2. add a manifest file and runtimeconfig file
+  3. add a target for copying the required DLLs.

+### Project File
-The following item group demonstrates the needed modifications to the project file:
+The following item group demonstrates the needed modifications to the project file (1. above):

 ```
 <ItemGroup>